tildesarecool/crunchbangpp-configs/README.md

 And this is my package list so far:

-sudo apt install xorg openbox tint2 obconf xcompmgr synaptic lxterminal yad vim tmux git network-manager screen lxappearance nitrogen xterm nemo pluma nano lxpolkit rofi -y
+sudo apt install xorg openbox tint2 obconf xcompmgr synaptic lxterminal yad vim tmux git network-manager screen lxappearance nitrogen xterm nemo pluma nano lxpolkit rofi wireless-tools -y

+I'm also going to need to connect to wifi through command line.
+So I'll need to add that to the the package list.
+Hopefully the devices that don't have an ethernet port will be able to detect and utilize the wifi chipsets in 16.04.

+wireless-tools was installed without any difficulty i'm going to add it to the list